You probably know that Facebook is the number one social media platform, which most people use.

 - Tag other users and pages by using the @ feature in Facebook

-- Develop a reveal page for coupon, discounts, and any other exclusive deals.
+- Develop a custom page tab or app for coupon, discounts, and any other exclusive deals.
+You can also use it for newsletters and other campaign purposes.

 - Integrate social media sharing buttons on your website pages.